 - Women with sensitive skin may find these pads slightly itchy.

-Eco Nursing Pads are also made of organic bamboo, and this set includes two different types of pads – thicker round pads for heavier leaks that can occur at night and heart-shaped thinner pads for lighter times.
+Eco Nursing Pads are made of organic bamboo, and this set includes two different types of pads – thicker round pads for heavier leaks that can occur at night and heart-shaped thinner pads for lighter times.
 This 5-pair set comes with three heavier pairs and two heart-shaped ones.

 These pads are hypoallergenic, come with a storage bag, and use a leak-proof backing to help cut down on embarrassment for nursing mothers.
-The multi-pack comes in four colors and are machine washable and dryer friendly.
+The multi-pack comes in four colors and the pads are machine washable and dryer friendly.
 This set doesn’t include a laundry bag.

 - Can be used right out of the pack instead of having to wash them first.